-Revenue attribution (Urchin tracking module (UTM) tracking) is a method of attributing revenue to traffic sources.
-This is also known as UTM tracking because revenue attribution uses Google Analytics UTM links to segment the traffic sources.
+UTM Tracking (short for Urchin Tracking Module) is a method of attributing revenue to traffic sources popularized by Google Analytics.
 GET variables are appended to the URL by the publisher and the publisher’s traffic sources.
 UTM tracking is set up by the publisher by manually creating UTM links here.
-For a more step-by-step process how to setup UTM links and to best utilize check out this helpful article.
+For a more step-by-step process of how to set up UTM links and to best utilize check out this helpful article.
 Google Analytics will then display traffic acquisition stats by UTM.

 Once the publisher has set up UTM tracking, MonetizeMore can enable revenue reporting by UTM.
 By default, we support revenue reporting for the following variables:

 The max length of each value when combined cannot exceed 40 characters.
 This is a limitation by DFP.

 MonetizeMore’s UTM profit attribution reporting allows you to get a breakdown of impressions, revenue, and eCPM by UTM parameter in DFP.
 We historically get coverage of 96-99.998% of impressions and revenue on mid-large publishers, including those who are frequently adding new campaigns.

 The publisher must include their PubGuru config on-page.